What is Clattertron?

 Observant Raptor – Genus: Observantraptor (meaning, “Observant predator”).
 Species: Observantraptor Notarealsaurum.
 Frequently hangs with No Filter Fox and acts as the Martin to his Lewis, because comedy.
 First Appearance

 From 2012 to 2014, I drew, lettered, and inked the comics on paper with pencil and various pens.
 I did the last touches, like clean up, in Photoshop.
 Starting in July 2014, I switched to a digital method.
-I now draw on a Microsoft Surface Pro 3 using Clip Studio Paint (aka Manga Studio 5).
+I layout and sketch my comics on graph paper, which is scanned, and I draw the final comic on a Microsoft Surface Pro 3 using Clip Studio Paint (aka Manga Studio 5).

 All content, unless noted, is copyright Daniel J. Hogan and all rights reserved.
 If you wish to reprint a comic or a blog post, just ask first.